alimx07/Distributed_Microservices_Backend/readme.md

 Cert-manager handles all of using DNS provider credentials.
 After that, certs are stored as k8s Secrets and auto renewed before expire.

-### ArgoCD

-Finally, for deployments I use **ArgoCD**.

-The idea is simple: Git is the source of truth.
-So , I push my manifests (k8s yaml) to a Git repository and ArgoCD continuously watches that repo (CD).

-If something changes in Git:

-- ArgoCD detects the difference
-- Compares desired state (Git) vs current state (cluster)
-- Applies the changes automatically

 ### IRSA: Too Much Permissions